 Do I Have SI Joint Pain?

-Low back pain can be produced by many different structures in your lower back, so determining what’s the pain producer is the first step in getting over it.
+Low back pain can be produced by many different structures in your lower back, so determining what’s producing the pain is the first step in relieving it.
 Let’s cover some of the common characteristics of low back pain that comes the SI joint:

 - You may feel like the pain is in your “hip.”
 Many of us refer to the SI joint as our hip, when really it’s not the true hip.
-It IS one of the big joints in the pelvis but it’s not really the “hip” joint.
-If put your hands on your hips, your thumbs will touch a boney prominence.
+It is in fact one of the big joints in the pelvis but it’s not really the “hip” joint.
+If put your hands in a “C” shape on your hips, your thumbs will touch a boney prominence.
 This is your SI joint.
-If your tender in this area or if this is where your low back pain is, it may be originating in your SI joint.
+If you’re tender in this area or if this is where your low back pain is, it may be originating in your SI joint.

 - You have tenderness and a feeling that there is a little “rope” over your SI joint. – If you have tenderness in this area, you’re feeling an SI joint ligament.
 These can become irritated or sprained.